-The LSAT (Law School Admission Test) is comprised of three different section types: Logical Reasoning, Reading Comprehension, and Analytical Reasoning (popularly called Logic Games).
+The LSAT (Law School Admission Test) is comprised of four different section types: Logical Reasoning, Reading Comprehension, Analytical Reasoning (popularly called Logic Games) and Unscored Variable Section.
 Students get 35 minutes to complete each section.

 Your score will be determined from your performance on two Logical Reasoning sections, one Reading Comprehension section, and one Analytical Reasoning section.
 There will be one more section called the Experimental (or Variable) Section, which could be any one of the above three types.
 The LSAT includes this experimental section in order to test out questions they plan to use on future tests.